Ordinations (Data Reduction and Visualization)

 The goal of PCoA is to find a set of Euclidean distances that represent a set of non-Euclidean distances.
 Borcard et al. (2018) describe PCoA as providing “a Euclidean representation of a set of objects whose relationships are measured by any dissimilarity measure chosen by the user” (p.
 187).

 If you only have two sample units, there is one distance to consider and therefore you can illustrate that distance on a (one-dimensional) number line.
 If you have three sample units, there are also three distances to consider and illustrating these patterns will require one or two dimensions – either three points along a straight line or three points on a plane.
-The general principle that this reflects is that n sample units can be illustrated or mapped in no more than n-1 dimensions.
+This reflects a general principle: n sample units can be illustrated or mapped in no more than n-1 dimensions.

 With this context, let’s summarize the PCoA procedure:

-PCoA is intended for use with non-Euclidean distances and dissimilarities.
+PCoA can be applied to non-Euclidean distances and dissimilarities.
 When applied to semi-metric distance measures (i.e., those that do not satisfy the triangle inequality), some of the resulting axes may be in ‘imaginary space’ (Anderson 2015).
-These axes are mathematically possible but difficult to envision – you can’t graph them, for example.
+These axes are mathematically possible but difficult to envision – for example, they can’t be graphed.
 When they are subject to PCA (see last step above), these imaginary axes produce negative eigenvalues.

 Two types of adjustments are possible that adjust the distance matrix to avoid negative eigenvalues: